-The Consumer Financial Protection Bureau may reshape the consumer financial laws and there continues to be uncertainty as to how the agency's actions will impact our business.
+The CFPB may reshape the consumer financial laws and there continues to be uncertainty as to how the agency's actions will impact our business.
 The Dodd-Frank Act comprehensively overhauled the financial services industry within the United States and established the CFPB.
 The CFPB has enforcement and rulemaking authority under certain federal consumer financial laws, including the TILA, ECOA, FCRA, FDCPA, and GLB.
 This means, for example, that the CFPB has the ability to adopt rules that interpret provisions of the FDCPA, potentially affecting all facets of debt collection.
-In addition, the CFPB has issued guidance in the form of Bulletins on debt collection and credit furnishing activities generally, including Bulletins that address furnisher requirements and the application of the CFPB's prohibition on "unfair, deceptive, or abusive" acts or practices with respect to debt collection.
+In addition, the CFPB has issued guidance in the form of bulletins on debt collection and credit furnishing activities generally, including bulletins that address furnisher requirements and the application of the CFPB's prohibition on "unfair, deceptive, or abusive" acts or practices with respect to debt collection.

-On June 2, 2016, the CFPB proposed a rule to require certain consumer installment lenders to take steps to make sure consumers can repay their loans.
-The CFPB proposal, among other things, requires lenders to use credit reporting systems to report and obtain information on certain loans and borrowers.
-Some of our consumer loan products may be affected by these rules if or when they are finalized and adopted.
-We do not currently know the nature and extent of the final rules the CFPB may adopt, but they could have the effect of reducing revenue to us from certain loans, reducing the likelihood of collections, or make continuance of those loans impractical or unprofitable.
+In October 2017, the CFPB issued a rule to require certain consumer installment lenders to take steps to make sure consumers can repay their loans.
+This CFPB rule, among other things, requires lenders to use credit reporting systems to report and obtain information on certain loans and borrowers.
+The rule is slated to take effect in August 2019.
+Presently, it appears our secured consumer loans are likely excluded from this rule because we extend credit for the sole and express purpose of financing a consumer's initial purchase of our goods and merchandise with the credit secured by the property.
+While we do not currently know the extent of this final rule until it is fully implemented and enforced by the CFPB, such rule could have the effect of reducing revenue to us from certain loans, reducing the likelihood of collections, or make continuance of those loans impractical or unprofitable.

 In addition, the CFPB maintains an online complaint system that allows consumers to log complaints with respect to the products we offer.
 The system could inform future agency decisions with respect to regulatory, enforcement, or examination focus.
 The CFPB is authorized to collect fines and provide consumer restitution in the event of violations of certain consumer financial service laws, engage in consumer financial education, request data, and promote the availability of financial services to under-served consumers and communities.
-There continues to be uncertainty as to how, or if, the CFPB and its strategies and priorities will impact our businesses and our results of operations going forward and could result in new regulatory requirements and regulatory costs for us.
+There continues to be uncertainty as to how, or if, the CFPB and its strategies and priorities will impact our businesses and our results of operations going forward and could result in new regulatory requirements and regulatory costs for